DarkmatterVale/JARVIS/README.md

 If you would like to contribute, please see the CONTRIBUTING.txt file for more details.

+At the moment this library is not being maintained; I do not have the time to commit to it.

 ## License

 All of the code in this project, unless specifically otherwise stated, is licensed under MIT License.